 China's Zijin and Citic Metal to buy copper from DRC mine

-June 9 (Reuters) - China's Zijin Mining Group 601899.SS said on Wednesday one of its subsidiaries and trader Citic Metal would each buy 50% of the copper production from the recently-launched first phase of its Kamoa-Kakula mine in the Democratic Republic of Congo (DRC).
+June 9 (Reuters) - China's Zijin Mining 601899.SS said one of its subsidiaries and Citic Metal will each buy 50% of the copper output from the first phase of its Kamoa-Kakula mine in Democratic Republic of Congo (DRC), which has now won approval to export concentrate.

-The agreements were done "on competitive arms-length commercial terms" and include treatment and refining charges based on the annual industry benchmark, Zijin said in a filing.
+The agreements were done "on competitive arms-length commercial terms" and include treatment and refining charges based on the annual industry benchmark, Zijin said in a filing on Wednesday.

 They are for both copper concentrate directly from Kamoa-Kakula, which started production on May 25, and blister copper processed at a nearby smelter, it added.

-Canada-based Ivanhoe Mines IVN.TO, Zijin's main partner in the Kamoa Copper joint venture that operates the mine, also announced the deals on Wednesday, saying that first-phase output is projected to be approximately 200,000 tonnes of copper per year.
+Canada-based Ivanhoe Mines IVN.TO, Zijin's main partner in the Kamoa Copper joint venture that operates the mine, also announced the deals, saying first-phase output is projected to be approximately 200,000 tonnes of copper per year.

+"We have all necessary authorizations in place and will commence exports of (copper products) to meet the burgeoning international demand for electrification of the global economy," Ivanhoe President Marna Cloete said in a statement.

+The company said in late May it had applied for a waiver that would allow it to ship concentrate to overseas markets despite a DRC ban on exports since 2013 to encourage domestic processing.
+The DRC has issued regular waivers to the ban.

 The buyers will be responsible for arranging freight and shipment of the copper to its final destination, initially via the port of Durban, South Africa, Ivanhoe said.